 Five-Alarm Chili- this chili has a whole lot of spice!

+This spicy chili recipe is perfect for gameday or for a hearty filling dinner during the cooler months.
 Top with a little sour cream and avocado to tame the heat and you have a delicious cold weather meal.
+I also like to add some sliced green onion or some chopped fresh cilantro.
 And don’t forget your side of cornbread!

 Five-Alarm Chili is super spicy!